tournament-js/interlude/api.md

 ````

 ### $.none(fn) -> (xs -> Boolean)
-An accessor for the negated Array.prototype.some, but curried for the array.
+An accessor for the negated Array.prototype.some, but with the function curried.

 ### $.elem(xs) :: (x -> Boolean)
 ### $.notElem(xs) :: (x -> Boolean)